 “Without context, words and actions have no meaning at all.
 This is true not only of human communication in words but also of all communication whatsoever, of all mental process, of all mind” .

-The Communicative Theory of Terminology (CTT), in simple words, is essentially a comprehensive description of how and why terminological units appear in a particular context; and, how these units assist the interlocutors to communicate effectively.
+The Communicative Theory of Terminology (CTT), in simple words, is essentially a comprehensive description of how and why terminological units appear in a particular context; and, how these units assist the interlocutors to effectively communicate.
 The goal of the CTT can be summarized in two main categories:

 - To produce formal, semantic and functional descriptions of the terminological units in vivo;

 - To explain their relations with the rest of the units of the linguistic system.

 It is focused in particular on mapping out the units that are effectively used by experts in specialized communication.
 It does this by first identifying the terminological variations in their contexts of use and then works back from these units to identify the characteristics of the texts and the units and the conditions in which lexical units acquire their terminological values.

 It is admitted that variations are essential properties of the communication between experts; and, both terms and concepts must be studied in their dynamic interactions.
 CTT “conceives its object (i.e., terms) as cognitive units instantiated as lexical units in natural language” and applies a multidimensional view in the observation and analysis of these units.
 This multidimensional (or so-called interdisciplinary) view toward communicative aspects of terms is used to set the basis of any empirical research in a systematic manner.
 In this sense, CTT focuses on corpus-based terminology and as long as specialists are involved, the methodology holds experts’ insights and specialized values are regarded.